Armenia fires at Azerbaijan Army’s positions in Nakhchivan direction | News.az

 Armenia fires at Azerbaijan Army’s positions in Nakhchivan direction

-On August 7, starting from 14:20, the Armenian armed forces units using various caliber weapons subjected to fire the positions of the Azerbaijan Army on the Arazdeyen-Sadarak direction of the Nakhchivan Autonomous Republic of the Armenian-Azerbaijani state border, Azerbaijani Defense Ministry said.
+On August 9, starting from 00:10 to 00:50, the Armenian armed forces units from the positions in the Arazdeyen settlement of the Vedi region using small arms periodically subjected to fire positions of the Azerbaijan Army in the direction of the Heydarabad settlement of the Sadarak region of the Nakhchivan Autonomous Republic, Azerbaijani Defense Ministry said,

 There are no losses or wounded among the military personnel of the Azerbaijan Army.